AndreyBychkov/LIPA/README.md

 ### Results

-In `LinearOptimizationResult` class we store the solution itself as well as utility information like intermediate solutions and number of iterations.
+In `LinearOptimizationResult` class we store the solution itself as well as utility information like intermediate solutions and the number of iterations.

 ```c++
 result.result.print("Solution x:");